California Workers’ Compensation and Personal Injury

 However, you must prove that the other party involved was negligent in personal injury cases.
 It is not enough to merely prove that you were not responsible.
 Suppose you want to recover the full compensation you are entitled to.
 In that case, you must present evidence demonstrating that the defendant’s actions—or inaction—would not have caused the accident.

-When you hire an attorney for one of these two situations, they will serve slightly different purposes.
+When you an attorney for one of these two situations, they will serve slightly different purposes.
 They both work toward the same goal—getting you your compensation.
-However, a workers’ compensation lawyer can assist you in recovering money from a reluctant employer or business by demonstrating that they are accountable under state law.
+However, a workers’ comp law firm can assist you in recovering money from a reluctant employer or business by demonstrating that they are accountable under state law.
 A personal injury attorney will review the situation and work to prove fault while assessing your injuries’ value.

 California Statute of Limitations on Workers’ Compensation and Personal Injury Settlements